Was and Were ESL Games, Activities and Worksheets

 ESL Was or Were Worksheet - Grammar Exercises: Gap-fill, Binary Choice, Error Correction - Elementary (A1-A2) - 20 minutes

-This useful was were worksheet helps students to learn and practice the past simple of the verb to be.
-Students start with a gap-fill exercise where they complete sentences with was or were.
-Students then move on to read a set of sentences and choose either was or were to complete each one.
-Afterwards, students rewrite 12 sentences, changing the verb to be into the past simple (was or were).
+This useful was or were worksheet helps students practice the past simple of the verb to be.
+Students begin with a gap-fill exercise where they complete sentences with was or were.
+Students then complete sentences by choosing either was or were.
+Afterwards, students rewrite sentences changing the verb to be into the past simple (was or were).

 Was or Were Worksheet Preview